Netflix Renews Castlevania: Nocturne for Season 2

 Watch the Season 2 announcement teaser for Castlevania: Nocturne below:

 Castlevania: Nocturne debuted its eight-episode first season on Netflix last Thursday, September 28.
 During its first five days in release, the adult animated series cracked Netflix’s Top 10 English TV list.
-Studios Project 51 Productions and Powerhouse Animation return to produce Season 2, with the duo of Sam Deats and Adam Deats also returning to share directing duties.
+Studios Project 51 Productions and Powerhouse Animation return to produce Season 2.
+The brotherly duo of Sam and Adam Deats also return to share directing duties.

 What is Castlevania: Nocturne about?